Nukesor/pueue/Get-started.md

 ### Dependencies, delays, immediate

-There are more ways to specify when a command should be executed.
+There are multiple ways to specify when a command should be executed.
 Check the help text of the `add` subcommand to see all options.

 As an example, you can